Ben-Avrahami/Ben-Avrahami/README.md

 # Hi there, I'm Ben! 👋

 Welcome to my GitHub profile!
-I'm a passionate and dedicated full stack software developer at Intel Corporation, currently pursuing a degree in Computer Science at the Open University of Israel.
+I'm a passionate and dedicated full stack software developer at Zero Networks, currently pursuing a degree in Computer Science at the Open University of Israel.

 ## 💻 Tech Stack